appleade0001/boobool/README.md

 boobool is Brainless

-so we will update boobool's Activity. nd we will update the log.
+so we will update boobool's Activity. and we will update the log.